bitsofinfo/comms-analyzer-toolbox/README.md

 This project manages a Dockerfile to produce an image that when run starts both ElasticSearch and Kibana and then optionally imports communications data using the the following tools bundled within the container:

+**IMPORTANT** *the links below are **FORKS** of the original projects due to outstanding issues w/ the original projects that were not fixed at the time of this projects development*

 * [elasticsearch-gmail](https://github.com/bitsofinfo/elasticsearch-gmail) python scripts which import email data from an MBOX file.
+(See [this link](https://github.com/oliver006/elasticsearch-gmail/pulls?q=is%3Apr+author%3Abitsofinfo+is%3Aclosed) for issues this fork addresses)
 * [csv2es](https://github.com/bitsofinfo/csv2es) python scripts which can import any data from an CSV file.
+(See [this link](https://github.com/rholder/csv2es/pulls/bitsofinfo) for issues this fork addresses)

 From there... well, you can analyze and visualize practically anything about your communications.
 Enjoy.